-- 2.1 Matching should be carried out by a joint matching panel comprising both management and staff representative members.
+2.1 Matching should be carried out by a panel comprising both management and staff representative members.
 It should be representative of the organisation as a whole.
-The members must have been trained in the NHS JE Scheme, which includes an understanding of the avoidance of bias.
-The members must also be committed to partnership working.
-The number of members per panel is for local agreement, but from three to five is the recommended range, with four being found most satisfactory by Agenda for Change early implementer organisations.
-The make up of matching panels is a matter for local agreement.
-Neither the overall number of matching panel members nor the number of members representing management and staff would be grounds for a challenge. - 2.2 It is important for reasons of consistency that a number of core members (typically three to five) should, between them, attend as many panel meetings as possible.
-Records should be kept of matching panel members and representatives attending each session, together with a list of jobs matched.
-This is for future reference, in case of need to convene a differently constituted review panel and to establish a matching audit trail. - 2.3 In addition the panel must have available/contactable two people representing management and staff in the area of work under review.
-Their role will be to provide additional information about the post under consideration, generally in response to specific questions from the matching panel.
+The members must have been trained in the NHS JE Scheme, and this training must include an understanding of the avoidance of bias.
+The trained practitioners must also be committed to partnership working.
+The number of practitioners per panel should be between three and five, with four being found most satisfactory by Agenda for Change early implementer organisations.
+The make-up of matching panels is a matter for local agreement but panels must operate in partnership.

+- 2.2 Records should be kept of matching panel practitioners attending each session, together with a list of jobs matched.
+This is for future reference, in case of need to convene a differently constituted review panel and to establish a matching audit trail. - 2.3 When the panel meets two people representing management and staff in the area of work under consideration should ideally be available to answer any queries or clarify any information about the post being matched.
+However this may not always be practical and questions may need to be asked in writing and written answers considered by the panel at a later date.
 These job advisers/ representatives should be briefed about the matching process.
+It is essential that any additional information provided is recorded and forms part of the audit trail.
+Panels may wish to recommend that job descriptions are amended to reflect it.